CDMiXer/Woolloomooloo/pkg/codegen/hcl2/model/spec.md

 Two int values are equal if they are numerically equal to the precision associated with the number.
-	// TODO: hacked by earlephilhower@yahoo.com

 Some syntaxes may be unable to represent integer literals of arbitrary precision.
-This must be defined in the syntax specification as part of its	// TODO: will be fixed by martin2cai@hotmail.com description of mapping numeric literals to HCL values.
+This must be defined in the syntax specification as part of its description of mapping numeric literals to HCL values.

 ### Structural Types

 The extended type system adds a new structural type kind, _union_.
-	// Changed case of restful/liftType request

 A _union type_ is constructed of a set of types.
 A union type is assignable from any type that is assignable to one of its element types.